Feeling Like You’ll Never Succeed?

 I didn’t think so.

-From your current vantage point, it’s clear that you didn’t have the slightest inkling of the painful challenges, obstacles, humiliations, loneliness and unrequited longing you were about to experience – even if you had a generally happy time.
+From your current vantage point, it’s clear that you didn’t have the slightest inkling of the painful challenges, obstacles, humiliations, loneliness and unrequited longing you were about to experience – and that’s if you had a generally happy time.

 But the point is that, even if you thought you knew what to expect, you didn’t – or at least, not in any meaningful way.
 You were navigating without an accurate map.